taxilang/taxilang/thoughts.md

 ## Method contracts

-In order to be able to programatically discover what purpose a function provides, we need to be able to describe it's output programatically.
+In order to be able to programmatically discover what purpose a function provides, we need to be able to describe it's output programmatically.

 I'm thinking something like: